Ghana's ranking for starting business drops

 He said many countries are redoubling their efforts in reforms and in some cases are cutting substantially the regulatory burden and thereby easing the cost of compliance.

-He said in Sub-Saharan Africa the best performers for starting a business are Burundi four days and Liberia four and a half days
+He said in Sub-Saharan Africa the best performers for starting a business are Burundi where it takes four days and Liberia, four and a half days.

 Mr McAlpine said: "In Ghana it takes on average 14 days to register a business, and the cost of starting a business rose by 70 per cent in 2012 alone.